Vasectomy Reversal in Indianapolis, Indiana

 Vasectomy Reversal Training

-Both Dr. Kovac and Dr. Tatem are the only Medical urologists specializing in the treatment of Men’s Health and Male Infertility in the State of Indiana.
+Dr. Tatem is one of the few urologists specializing in the treatment of Men’s Health and Male Infertility in the State of Indiana.

 Ways to avoid getting scammed: